register

 In response, Painaustralia CEO Giulia Jones defended the consumer perspective, stating, “We know that 1 in 2 consumers living with chronic pain have considered suicide, and various treatments have been restricted and made almost impossible to get in recent years.
 So, we see a need to let the consumers speak for themselves about their experience of SCS.”

-In reimagining healthcare, Health Industry HubTM is the ONLY one-stop-hub uniting the diversity of Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.
-The exclusive leadership and influencer podcasts and vodcasts offer unparalleled insights and add immense value to our breaking news coverage.
+In reimagining healthcare across the entire patient journey, Health Industry HubTM is the only one-stop-hub uniting the diversity of the Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.

 The Health Industry HubTM content is copyright protected.
 Access is available under individual user licenses.
 Please click here to subscribe and visit T&Cs here.

-Health Industry Hub | October 23, 2024 |
+Health Industry Hub | July 11, 2025 |

 More